 If your baby is not showing interest, never put anything on the soother such as honey or sugary drinks to entice them as this can be dangerous for their body to digest.
 Honey may cause infant botulism and cannot be given to babies under 12 months.

 Sometimes the stress of trying to get the baby to use the soother can be worse than if you weren’t using one!
 Don’t force the baby to keep using one if they just aren’t interested.
 We recommend leaving it for a day or two, and then trying again.

-Some babies will take a dummy right from the newborn stage and others might take longer to warm up to one.
+Some babies will take a dummy right from the newborn stage, especially if they’re bottle fed, and others might take longer to warm up to one.
 They might not be interested until three or even six months of age.
 However, the rule of thumb tends to be to start them earlier than later – as introducing a new habit like a dummy to a six month old can be an even bigger challenge.

-If you are breastfeeding, Mothercraft nurse Chris Monroe recommends introducing a dummy once a good latch and breastfeeding rhythm is established.
-Generally, this is when baby is around 4-6 weeks old.
+If you are breastfeeding, Mothercraft nurse Chris Monroe recommends waiting until your baby is around 4-6 weeks old.
+This is generally when when a good latch and breastfeeding rhythm is established.

 6. Gentle Tap

-If your baby is accepting the dummy but it repeatedly falls out of their mouth, a simple trick is to place the dummy in baby’s mouth and then gently press the dummy down toward their bottom lip.
+If your baby is accepting the dummy but it repeatedly falls out of your baby’s mouth, a good trick is to place the dummy in baby’s mouth and then gently press the dummy down toward their bottom lip.
 Normally this simple tap/press will activate baby’s sucking reflex – they will begin to more actively suck on the dummy to prevent it from falling out.